GreyDGL/PentestGPT/README.md

 <!-- ABOUT THE PROJECT -->
 ## General Updates
-- [Update on 19/05/2023] A support to chatGPT cookie usage is added.
-Please read the installation section for more details.
+- [Update on 30/05/2023] A major update that allows the installation of PentestGPT with `pip`.
-- [Update on 13/05/2023] I'll add more demo videos for PentestGPT.
-Below are the available ones:
+- Available videos:
   - **PentestGPT for OSCP-like machine: [HTB-Jarvis](https://youtu.be/lAjLIj1JT3c)**.
 This is the first part only, and I'll complete the rest when I have time.
   - **PentestGPT on [HTB-Lame](https://youtu.be/Vs9DFtAkODM)**.
 This is an easy machine, but it shows you how PentestGPT skipped the rabbit hole and worked on other potential vulnerabilities.
-- [Update on 30/04/2023] The support to OpenAI API is available!
-I'll implement a input param parser for it soon.
-You can now freely configure the OpenAI model in `main.py` (several examples are included).
 - **We're testing PentestGPT on HackTheBox**.
 You may follow [this link](https://www.hackthebox.com/home/users/profile/1489431).
 More details will be released soon.
-- Installation guide video (for cookie setup) is available at: https://youtu.be/IbUcj0F9EBc
+- Feel free to join the [Discord Channel](https://discord.gg/eC34CEfEkK) for more updates and share your ideas!

 <!-- Common Questions -->
 ## Common Questions
 - **Q**: What is PentestGPT?
   - **A**: PentestGPT is a penetration testing tool empowered by ChatGPT.
 It is designed to automate the penetration testing process.
 It is built on top of ChatGPT and operate in an interactive mode to guide penetration testers in both overall progress and specific operations.
 - **Q**: Do I need to be a ChatGPT plus member to use PentestGPT?
-  - **A**: Yes.
+  - **A**: You're recommended to use ChatGPT plus or GPT-4 API.
 PentestGPT relies on GPT-4 model for high-quality reasoning.
 Since there is no public GPT-4 API yet, a wrapper is included to use ChatGPT session to support PentestGPT.
 You may also use GPT-4 API directly if you have access to it.
 - **Q**: Why GPT-4?
   - **A**: After empirical evaluation, we found that GPT-4 performs better than GPT-3.5 in terms of penetration testing reasoning.
 In fact, GPT-3.5 leads to failed test in simple tasks.
 - **Q**: Why not just use GPT-4 directly?
   - **A**: We found that GPT-4 suffers from losses of context as test goes deeper.
 It is essential to maintain a "test status awareness" in this process.
 You may check the PentestGPT design [here](./PentestGPT_design.md) for more details.
 - **Q**: What about AutoGPT?
   - **A**: AutoGPT is not designed for pentest.
 It may perform malicious operations.
 Due to this consideration, we design PentestGPT in an interactive mode.
 Of course, our end goal is an automated pentest solution.
-- **Q**: Future plan?
-  - **A**: We're working on a paper to explore the tech details behind automated pentest.
-Meanwhile, please feel free to raise issues/discussions.
-I'll do my best to address all of them.

 <!-- GETTING STARTED -->
 ## Getting Started
 - **PentestGPT** is a penetration testing tool empowered by **ChatGPT**.